Cookie Notice

 COVID-19 Vaccines: Questions and Answers

-Under an EUA, are these vaccines still considered safe?
+Are these vaccines considered safe?

 Do the vaccines contain live virus?